pixlygames/nftconnect/README.md

 # NFTconnect for FiveM (QBcore Framework)

-NFTconnect enables FiveM server owners using the QBcore framework to easily integrate an in-game marketplace for NFT-based assets like houses and cars.
-Players connect their crypto wallets, and the NFTs they own automatically appear in-game, granting access to unique assets. https://pixly.games/nftconnect
+[NFTconnect](https://pixly.games/nftconnect)NFTconnect enables FiveM server owners using the QBcore framework to easily integrate an in-game marketplace for NFT-based assets like houses and cars.
+Players connect their crypto wallets, and the NFTs they own automatically appear in-game, granting access to unique assets.

 **Server owners earn 40% of every NFT sale made through the marketplace on their server.**